French designers who rewrote the rule book

 Her ascent to popularity followed a stuttering start: in 1927, Le Corbusier rejected her application to work in his studio, famously retorting, ‘We don’t embroider cushions here’.
 Undeterred, Perriand carried on, attracting the attention of Le Corbusier’s partner Pierre Jeanneret, who persuaded the previously scathing designer to reconsider.
 Perriand was hired, and her collaborations with Le Corbusier resulted in some of the era’s most iconic designs, including the LC4 chaise longue.

 As a student in Paris, Lalanne’s peers included Surrealist artists Salvador Dalí and René Magritte.
-Although he initially followed in their artistic footsteps — holding his first exhibition of paintings in 1952 — Lalanne later embraced design, with notable early projects including the complete refurbishment of Dior’s Paris branch together with a young Louis Vuitton.
+Although he initially followed in their artistic footsteps — holding his first exhibition of paintings in 1952 — Lalanne later embraced design.
+His first private commission was a sculptural bar for the home of fashion designer Yves Saint Laurent and his partner Pierre Bergé.